mentaport/web-sdk-examples/packages/nextjs-certificates-example/README.md

 ## Example Usage

-There are 5 SDK usage examples to interact with.
+There are 5 SDK usage examples to interact with:

     1. Create a New certificate
-    2, Update a Failed/Non-Active Certificate
+    2. Update a Failed/Non-Active Certificate
-    3. Fetch Existing Certificate(s)
+    3. Get Existing Certificate(s)
+      - Get total count of certificates
+      - Get all certificates
+      - Get certificates with optional parameters (pagination, by id etc)
     4. Verify Downloaded Content
-    5. Fetch My Project(s)
+    5. Get My Project(s)

-#### Creating a New Certificate
+### Creating a New Certificate

 This example lets you interact will all required and optional parameters to create a new certificate using your project ID and API Key.

 ![create certificate example](img/example-create.png)

-#### Updating a Failed/Non-Active Certificate
+### Updating a Failed/Non-Active Certificate

 This example lets you interact with updating a certificate that failed to approve due to pre-existing certificate/internal error.